 Robust Mechanism Design

 The mechanism design literature assumes too much common knowledge of the environment among the players and planner.
-We relax this assumption by studying implementation on richer type spaces.
+We relax this assumption by studying implementation on richer type spaces, with more higher order uncertainty.

 JEL Classification: C79, C82